ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 runs executed with anemoi-training.
 Apart from those reports, it is also possible to generate a model summary and a CUDA memory snapshot.

--  Speed Report - Report with metrics associated to the throughput at training and validation time
+-  **Speed Report** - Report with metrics associated to the throughput at training and validation time

--  Time Report - Report with metrics associated to the time it takes to executes certain steps across the code
+-  **Time Report** - Report with metrics associated to the time it takes to executes certain steps across the code

--  Memory Report - Report with metrics associated to GPU and CPU memory
+-  **Memory Report** - Report with metrics associated to GPU and CPU memory
    allocation: focusing on listing those operations that are more memory-intensive.

--  System/hardware Report - Report with aggregated metrics in terms of GPU utilisation & memory usage, CPU usage (system), average disk usage and total execution time
+-  **System/hardware Report** - Report with aggregated metrics in terms of GPU utilisation & memory usage, CPU usage (system), average disk usage and total execution time

--  Model Summary - table summary with information regarding the layers and parameters of the model.
+-  **Model Summary** - table summary with information regarding the layers and parameters of the model.

--  Memory (GPU) Snapshot - memory snapshot that records the state of allocated CUDA memory at any point in time, and optionally record the history of allocation events that led up to that snapshot.​ The generated snapshots can then be drag and dropped onto the interactive viewer hosted at pytorch.org/memory_viz to explore the snapshot.
+-  **Memory (GPU) Snapshot** - memory snapshot that records the state of allocated CUDA memory at any point in time, and optionally record the history of allocation events that led up to that snapshot.​

 .. figure:: ../images/profiler/anemoi_profiler_high_level.png
    :alt: Schematic of the concept behind AnemoiProfiler